 BluLogix - BluLogix is a multi-tenant telecom billing software that has a fully embedded real-time rating engine for managing different usage types.
 The software can integrate with third-party accounting systems, tax engines, networks and payment gateways.
 It can also help manage credits, refunds and adjustments.
 The tool supports platform providers, mobile resellers, VARs, MSP/IT services and IoT providers.

 Rev.io - Rev.io is a telecom billing and back-office management solution that supports real-time rating, recurring billing, mediation, and tax calculation for various plan types including prepaid, postpaid and business plans.
 Its dashboard and reporting features provide a real-time overview of business metrics such as order summary, accounts receivables, and customer churn.

 Price : Available on request

-For a more detailed look at the major software in the home care market, check out our comparison page , where you can see at-a-glance how the applications differ in terms of features, integrations, mobile support, and online presence.
+For a more detailed look at the popular players in the telecom billing software market, browse through our comparison page and see how these solutions stack up in terms of features, integrations, mobile support, online presence, and pricing.

 We'd love to hear about the billing software that your business is using right now.
 Go ahead and leave a review on GetApp.